-How to Build a Best-In-Class Performance Management Strategy for 2020 and Beyond
+How to Build a Best-In-Class Performance Management Strategy for a Post-COVID Workforce

-As organizations redefine the way they handle performance management, they are employing different strategies to make the ongoing performance management process more effective and increase employee engagement.
+As a hybrid workforce becomes the norm, organizations must redefine the way they handle performance management by employing different strategies to make the ongoing performance management process more effective and increase employee engagement.

-Here are six examples of how companies are implementing a best-in-class performance management strategy for their teams.
+Here are six examples of how companies are implementing a best-in-class performance management strategy for a post-COVID workforce.

 #1: Transparent Feedback

 Historically speaking, performance reviews have tended to be one-sided.
 Managers give direct feedback to employees, and employees passively listen.
-By widening the lens, the employee receives a broader picture.
+In a remote or hybrid workplace, receiving only manager feedback provides a narrow view of an employee’s performance.
+By widening the lens, the employee receives a broader more accurate, picture.
 Incorporating feedback from peers, clients, direct reports, and others enables the employee to better understand how they are perceived by those they work closely with.